Frequently asked questions about Cloud Data Sense

 What sources of data can be scanned with Data Sense?

-Cloud Data Sense can scan data from working environments that you’ve added to the Cloud Manager Canvas and from many types of data sources that Data Sense can access over your networks.
+Cloud Data Sense can scan data from working environments that you’ve added to the BlueXP Canvas and from many types of structured and unstructured data sources that Data Sense can access over your networks.

 Cloud Volumes ONTAP (deployed in AWS, Azure, or GCP)